 - Commonly used extra screws and nuts.

 - Machine oil or any lubricant.
 I personally prefer Machine oil over anything else.

 Pro Tip: Make sure your tubes are matched with your bike and it is preferred to carry tubes with thicker nozzle.

 Understanding Your Route from Manali to Leh

 The route I took was as per my riding pace, places to stay and availability of food.
-I did carry my own camping gears but eventually camped only once in Darcha.
+I did carry my own camping gear but eventually camped only once in Darcha.

-Here is a route which can be considered for completing the ride in 10 days.
+Here is a route that can be considered for completing the ride in 10 days.

 |Starting Point||Destination||Distance||Elevation Gain|

 |Manali / Solang Valley||Marhi||37||1300|

 Food & Stay Places on Manali to Leh Cycling Expedition